AadarshDevi/Java/JavaFX/Convert_Project_into_an_EXE.md

 # Convert a JavaFX Maven Project into and EXE

+The entire process of this building and creating an exe file is done in the Command Prompt of the in the IDE

 ### Step 1: Add the Fat Jar Builder to `pom.xml`.
 Using Maven Shade
 ```xml
 <plugin>